Cleveland Browns vs. Pittsburgh Steelers NFL Week 17 Odds, Plays and Insights for January 3, 2022

 Steelers stats and trends

-- Pittsburgh has six wins against the spread in 15 games this year.

-- The Steelers have an against the spread record of 4-4 in their eight games as an underdog of 3.5 points or more this season.
+- The Steelers have an ATS record of 4-4 in their eight games when underdogs by 3.5 points or more this season.

-- Pittsburgh's games this year have gone over the point total in 46.7% of its opportunities (seven times in 15 games with a set point total).
+- Pittsburgh's games this year have gone over the total in seven out of 15 opportunities (46.7%).

-- Pittsburgh is 3-3 against the spread and 4-2 overall when the team notches more than 21.9 points.
+- Pittsburgh is 3-3 against the spread and 4-2 overall when the team puts up more than 21.9 points.

 - The Steelers have 18 giveaways this season, while the Browns have 18 takeaways.